 Figure 7: Home station 2, maximum distance on antenna main beam up to which the Galileo protection criteria is not satisfied , transmission power from 1mW to 300 W for an amateur antenna elevation angle of: (a) 10 degrees, (b) 45 degrees and (c) 90 degrees.

 It was considered for the Home station 2 case different transmission powers from 1mW till 300 W. It can be seen that the maximum distance where the Galileo protection criteria is not respected is of 10.65 km for a transmission power of 300 W and an elevation angle of 10 degrees.
 It is also important to mention that for EME transmissions, the amateur antenna will not be oriented towards the horizon under normal operating conditions, so two other elevation angles were also studied (45 degrees and 90 degrees).
 As it was expected, when the elevation angle is different from 0 degrees, the maximum interference distance has decreased drastically from 10.65 km till 7.55 km at 45 degrees and 6.1 km at 90 degrees for a power of 300 W. Even with a low transmission power (ex.
 5 mW), the protection criteria of Galileo are exceeding till a distance at 10 and 45 degrees of 1.1 km.
 At 90 degrees, the protection criterion was completely respected at 1 km for low transmission power (5mW).
+Note EME communications would never be feasible with this power level.

 Permanent station